SimVascular/svFSIplus/README.md

 <h2 id="translate_modules"> Fortran Modules </h2>

 `Modules` were introduced in Fortran to modualize a large code by splitting it into separate files containing procedures and data specific to a certain application.
 A `module` is like a C++ class because it can encapsulate both data and procedures.
 The svFSI Fortran code uses `modules` primarily to store  and access global variables.
-The Fortan `USE` command provides access to all variables defined in a module. **There are no global variables in svFSIplus!**

 C++ classes are used to implement Fortran modules.
 Fortran variable names are retained to prevent (or maintain) confusion.
 The C++ module name uses the sane Fortan name in camel case.
-For example
+For example, several of the Fortan module names and the files that implements them are given below with the coressponding C++ class name and implementation files.

 ```
    ================================================================================================